geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 for setup, because setup time is separate.
 And for the setup, we really need to only do a vert layer equals to 2.
 We don't need to do 24, because kernels are the same.
-We only need to beam them once.
+We only need to BEAM them once.
 So we can save five minutes setup time, and we can potentially search a lot more.
 So I was pretty happy about that.
-So we know if we search beam equals to 32,
+So we know if we search BEAM equals to 32,
 It's 5% faster, so the potential is there.
 But that takes about two hours to search.
 We only have 30 minutes.